 Guide2WDW’s Take

-The last few paragraphs make me really wish for a full bounce back to the good old unrestricted park-hopping days.
+For a long time, I’ve been wishing for a full bounce back to the good old unrestricted park-hopping days.
 Disney World added a lot of complexity when they added Park Pass Reservations and Park Hopping Rules in 2020.
-Now that they are eliminating most of it, but not all of it, it’s actually more complicated.
-You need a matrix or flow chart to see what rules apply to your ticket.
+When they started to phase out the reservations but keep the park hopping rules, it actually felt more complicated in a way.
+You needed a matrix or flow chart to see what rules apply to your ticket.

-But don’t let this news get you down.
-Guide2WDW is here to help you navigate the magical, albeit sometimes complex, world of Disney.
-Be it understanding these new rules or finding the best places for that Mickey-shaped snack, our free Disney World Guides are here to simplify your Disney vacation experience.
+Which I am all here for, because Guide2WDW is all about making Disney easy!
+Whether it’s staying up-to-date with these changing rules or finding the best places for that Mickey-shaped snack, our free Disney World Guides are here to simplify your Disney vacation experience.

-Let me know in the comments: What do you think about Disney World keeping the 2 PM Park Hopping Rule?
+Let me know in the comments: What do you think about Disney World bringing back all day park hopping in 2024?

 More from Guide2WDW